nssachin/spring-boot-journal/README.md

        -------> @Configuration
 ```
 * The key for Spring Boot is `@EnableAutoConfiguration` which contains the auto-configuration feature.
-Spring Boot will use auto configuration based on your classpath, annotations and configuration to create a suitable
+Spring Boot will use auto configuration based on your classpath (maven `pom.xml` in this case,
-application.
+ annotations and configuration to create a suitable application.